Consultant Dermatologist Dr Alia Ahmed

 At a Glance

-- Specialises in hair-loss and scalp conditions, and psychodermatology
+- Specialises in hair-loss and scalp conditions for adults, young people and children

 - Psychodermatology appointments are scheduled for one hour